 What made Sayers so great was not just his ability to run the ball from the backfield, but he could also destroy a team in different ways.
 He was one of the most dangerous kick-returners of all time and also being extremely talented catching the ball out of the backfield.

 In 1967, Sayers missed just one game of the season, but was still selected to the Pro Bowl and as an All-Pro.
-In 1968, the first season after George Halas left the team as head coach, he missed the final five games due to a right knee injury, but he had a career-high in yards-per-game at 95.1.
+In 1968, the first season after head coach George Halas left the team, he missed the final five games due to a right knee injury, but he had a career-high in yards-per-game at 95.1.

 In 1969, He played in all 14 games and rushed for an NFL-high 1,032 yards and eight touchdowns.
 This great season earned him his fourth Pro Bowl selection and fifth First-Team All-Pro selection as well as the NFL’s Comeback Player of the Year.